Developing a new Skill

 If we take a look inside each of these files, they contain only a single word each:

-• Date.voc => "date"
+* `Date.voc` => "date"

-• `Display.voc => "display"
+* \`Display.voc => "display"

-• Time.voc => "time"
+* `Time.voc` => "time"

-Now, remember back to IntentBuilder and the mandatory and optional parameters?
-Only Query and Time were mandatory.
+Now, remember back to `IntentBuilder` and the mandatory and optional parameters?
+Only `Query` and `Time` were mandatory.
 So if a user Spoke:

-"Hey Mycroft, **what** **time** is it?"
+`"Hey Mycroft, **what** **time** is it?"`

-then Adapt would match that Utterance to the Date and Time Skill, by registering the Intent, and within the Skill, this would be handled by the handle_query_time() function.
+then Adapt would match that **Utterance** to the [Date and Time Skill](https://github.com/MycroftAI/skill-date-time), by *registering* the `Intent`, and within the **Skill**, this would be handled by the `handle_query_time()` function.

 If the user Spoke:

-"Hey Mycroft, **display** the **time** "
+`"Hey Mycroft, **display** the **time** "`

 which function within the Date and Time Skill do you think would handle the **Utterance**?

-ANSWER: handle_show_time()
+*ANSWER: handle\_show\_time()*

-But what about Location?
-There isn't a .voc file for Location, so how does Adapt register an entity for Location so that Location can be included in an Utterance, recognised as an Intent, and handled properly by the Date and Time Skill?
+But what about `Location`?
+There isn't a `.voc` file for `Location`, so how does Adapt register an `entity` for `Location` so that `Location` can be included in an **Utterance**, recognised as an `Intent`, and handled properly by the [Date and Time Skill](https://github.com/MycroftAI/skill-date-time)?

 This is done using [regular expressions](https://docs.python.org/2/library/re.html).

-In the Date and Time Skill directory, you will see a sub-directory called regex.
-This sub-directory follows the same file structure as the voc directory (eg. there will be an en-us directory inside), and contains a file called 'location.rx':
+In the [Date and Time Skill](https://github.com/MycroftAI/skill-date-time) directory, you will see a sub-directory called `regex`.
+This sub-directory follows the same file structure as the `voc` directory (eg. there will be an `en-us` directory inside), and contains a file called 'location.rx':

 pi@mark_1:/opt/mycroft/skills/skill-date-time/regex/en-us $ ls -las